 - Techniques, such as meditation, to help you eat and live more mindfully.

-- Participate in free 15-session group-based diabetes wellness program.
+- Participate in free online, self-paced diabetes wellness program.

 - Get support in making long-term healthy lifestyle choices around diet.

 - Learn the results of your lab tests for free.